That Should Be A Movie: The Battle of Chipyong-ni, Part III

 Captain Ramsburg stopped a soldier dragging a wounded Lieutenant Heath down McGee Hill, telling him that they needed every able-bodied man at the front.
 The soldier turned and showed that his other arm was hanging loosely by strips of flesh.
 Ramsburg let him continue down the hill, then gathered every warm body he could find– mortarmen, wiremen, cooks, radiomen, clerks – and placed them on the line.
 The battle became a matter of survival and would be described by many as a grenade fight.
 Officers ordered that arms be destroyed so as not to fall into the hands of the Chinese who were swarming over the hills.

-Under the cover of artillery fire, the Americans tried to retake McGee, Curtis and Schmitt hills.
-A replacement officer, Lieutenant Hershel Hawk Chapman, insisted on taking part in the counterattack despite having a million-dollar wound which would sent them home.
+Under the cover of artillery fire, the Americans tried to retake McGee, Curtis, and Schmitt hills.
+A replacement officer, Lieutenant Hershel Hawk Chapman, insisted on taking part in the counterattack despite having a million-dollar wound, the kind that could send a soldier home.
 Every time the men in these suicidal counterattacks rose to charge, the Chinese fire would cut them down in their tracks and they would have to throw themselves into the snow for protection.
 Eventually, due to the proximity of the enemy, the charges would be made without artillery support for fear it would hit comrades.
 Sometimes American planes, which flew so low they disappeared behind the hills, would drop air support so close napalm would land on the Americans, whose heavy clothing kept it from burning their skin.
 At Heath Ridge, Sergeant Joe R. Marez continued to fire his 60mm mortar tube despite being the only man in his team unwounded.
 He continued firing after being wounded despite incoming fire.
 He would receive the Silver Star.

 Lieutenant Colonel Edgar J. Treacy, Jr